cct-datascience/AFS_database_code/review-notes.md

 - The in-app user documentation doesn't include a citation or license.
 Consider adding one, especially for data downloaded using the app?
 - Not having a fish background, it took me a while to figure out that the x-axes for the size plots correspond to Gabelhouse lengths.
 This PR adds "Gabelhouse length" to the axes to help clarify.
+- `waterbody_name` is a required column for user-uploaded data in the "Compare Your Data" tab, but not listed in the list of required columns.
+This PR adds it to the list of required columns in the "Instructions" tab.

 ### Developer-facing documentation